Hear

 As the box set indicates, things took off for her not long after.
 She achieved UK chart success, logging 11 top 40 hit singles, including two number ones with “Can the Can” in 1973 and “Devil Gate Drive” the following year.
 Her recurring role as Leather Tuscadero on the hit sitcom Happy Days, which producer Gary Marshall offered her after seeing her picture on his daughter’s wall, gained her notoriety in the U.S. Quatro’s only top 40 hit in America came in 1978, the middle of her Happy Days fame, with “Stumblin’ In,” a duet with Chris Norman of the English rock band Smokie.
 It reached No. 4 on the charts.

 In 2011, Quatro was inducted to the Michigan Rock and Roll Legends Hall of Fame and three years ago, the first official documentary about her, Suzi Q, was released.
 While the world is busy celebrating her legacy, Quatro is still very active on the music scene.
-She released her album The Devil in Me last year and is embarking on a tour of Europe starting in April.
+She released her album The Devil in Me last year and recently toured Europe.

 -Brooke Luna